-- Works will not result in significant visual change, and as such will have no change to the special qualities for which the Cairngorms NP is designated. - Although the works lie in close proximity to the River Spey SAC, the high level HRA screening concluded that the works would not result in any LSE on the qualifying features of this site. - The scheme is not located within any areas of ancient woodland or Conservation Area and does not require felling of trees protected by a TPO. - The scheme will be confined within the verges of the A9 and will not require any land take or alter any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+- Works will not involve felling of healthy thriving trees and as such will have no change to the special qualities for which the Cairngorms NP is designated. - The scheme is not located within any areas of ancient woodland or Conservation Area and does not require felling of trees protected by a TPO. - The scheme will be confined to the trunk road boundary and will not require any land take or alter any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational impacts are anticipated.